0oSaraho0/pp4-kids-activity-site/README.md

 - Update the fields you wish to update
 - Click Submit

-Expected outcome:  The user will be redirected back to the browse ideas page which will show the new information.
+Expected outcome:  The user will be redirected back to the browse ideas page which will show the new information, and a message appears to say they have succesfully updated their idea.

 The outcome was as expected.